Elastic and inelastic pion-nucleon scattering to fourth order in chiral perturbation theory: Introduction

 Considerable progress has also been made toward the understanding of elastic pion-nucleon scattering in the framework of chiral perturbation theory ($\chi$PT), an effective field theory of the strong interactions that allows one to perform a systematic expansion of low-energy hadronic observables in powers of the soft scales such as the pion mass $M_\pi$ and/or external three-momenta of the interacting particles $\vec p_i$.
 Here and in what follows, we restrict ourselves to the two-flavor case of the light up- and down-quarks.
 Throughout, we work in the isospin limit $m_u=m_d$.
 In the single-nucleon sector, special care is required to maintain the chiral power counting in the presence of the nucleon mass $m_N$.
 This can be achieved using the heavy-baryon scheme or, alternatively, by exploiting the freedom in the choice of renormalization conditions in the covariant framework.

 In the heavy-baryon approach, one performs a $1/m_N$ expansion at the level of the effective Lagrangian \cite{Jenkins:1990jv,Bernard:1992qa}.
 As a result, the nucleon mass only enters the heavy-baryon Lagrangian in the form of $1/m_N$-corrections to the vertices so that no positive powers of $m_N$ can emerge when calculating the corresponding Feynman diagrams.
 In the single-nucleon sector, the nucleon mass is counted as a quantity of the order of the breakdown scale of the chiral expansion $\Lambda_b$, i.e. $m_N \sim \Lambda_b$.
 Here and in what follows, we denote the resulting approach as HB-$\pi$N. In contrast, in few-nucleon calculations one usually treats the nucleon mass as an even larger scale via the assignment $m_N \sim \Lambda_b^2/M_\pi$ \cite{Weinberg:1991um,Epelbaum:2008ga}.
 This approach, which we refer to as HB-NN, leads to a stronger suppression of relativistic corrections as compared to the HB-$\pi$N scheme.
+Note that in all our estimates we adopt the conservative value of $\Lambda_b \sim 600$~MeV as in Ref.~\cite{Siemens:2016hdi}.

 For a covariant formulation of baryon $\chi$PT, the chiral power counting can be maintained employing the so-called infrared renormalization scheme \cite{Ellis:1997kc,Becher:1999he} or, alternatively, by using the extended on-mass-shell scheme (EOMS) \cite{Gegelia:1999gf,Fuchs:2003qc}.
 Here and in what follows, we will employ the EOMS approach in a slightly different form as compared with its original formulation.
 In particular, we require the $1/m_N$-expansion of our results to match exactly the heavy-baryon expansion which can be achieved via performing additional finite renormalization of the low-energy constants (LECs), see Ref.~\cite{Siemens:2016hdi} for details.